arduino-libraries/.github/profile/README.md

 If you're looking for other Arduino repositories such as [IDE](https://github.com/arduino/arduino-ide), [CLI](https://github.com/arduino/arduino-cli), the [Arduino API spec](https://github.com/arduino/ArduinoCore-API) or the various cores see the [github.com/arduino](https://github.com/arduino) organization instead.

 Maintaining these libraries and handling community contributions is a hard job.
-Please support us by [buying original Arduino products](https://store.arduino.cc/) or by [donating](https://www.arduino.cc/en/donate/).
+Please support us by [buying original Arduino products](https://store.arduino.cc/).
 Your help will be very appreciated.

 ### ✨ How you can contribute